 In 1993, Joey Lauren Adams would appear in multiple films, the Saturday Night Live spinoff, Coneheads, football drama The Program and her first starring role in The Pros & Cons of Breathing.

 Probably her biggest appearance at that time was in Richard Linklater’s coming-of-age ensemble, Dazed and Confused.
-While her role of Simone Kerr, harasser of the incoming freshmen girls, is relatively small, Joey Lauren Adams performance makes Kerr memorable.
-In a film that boasted such up-and-coming stars as Matthew McConaughey, Ben Affleck, Milla Jovovich, Parker Posey and Adam Goldberg, Adams was still able to stand out.
+While her role as Simone Kerr, harasser of the incoming freshmen girls, is relatively small, Joey Lauren Adams’ performance makes Kerr memorable.

 In 1994, Joey Lauren Adams would appear in two films: Sleep with Me and S.F.W., but her biggest breakout might have been in 1995 with her small role in Kevin Smith’s Mallrats.
 Adams’ role as Gwen Turner threw her into Smith’s already-expanding universe of interconnected films known as the View Askewniverse.